-Sometimes our bodies need a boost.
-Whether starting a new workout program, rounding out what you put on your plate or simply balancing the stresses of the day to day, our aisles are stocked with supplement choices, backed by research and care, that adhere to our strict standards — perfect additions to any self-care routine.
+Sometimes our bodies need support.
+Whether starting a new workout program, rounding out what you put on your plate or simply balancing the pressures of the day to day, our aisles are stocked with supplement choices that adhere to our strict standards — perfect additions to any self-care routine.

 Supplements That Meet a Higher Standard

-We devote time and expertise to research the ingredients that go into the vitamins, minerals, herbs and nutritional powders on our shelves.
-To decide whether an ingredient is acceptable or not, we start by looking at regulatory information and researching findings from reputable authorities like the American Botanical Council and American Herbal Products Association.
+We devote time to research the ingredients that go into the vitamins, minerals, herbs and other supplements on our shelves.
+To decide whether an ingredient is acceptable or not, we start by researching findings from reputable authorities like the American Botanical Council opens in a new tab and American Herbal Products Association opens in a new tab.
 We also ask the questions: “What is it?
 What’s its purpose?
 How is it manufactured?
 Does it have a long history of use?
-Does it connect back to Whole Foods Market Core Values?”
+Does it connect back to Whole Foods Market Core Values opens in a new tab?”
 Those answers make all the difference.
 We seek out and have long-standing relationships with trusted brands — many of whom are pioneers in the supplements industry.

 Ingredients We Don’t Allow in Our Supplements

-Because you’re important to us, we prohibit over 100 ingredients, including hydrogenated oils, high-fructose corn syrup and sweeteners such as sucralose, saccharin and aspartame in our supplements.
-Just like the food we sell in our stores, 40 years of research have gone into the list of ingredients we ban from dietary supplements.
+Because you’re important to us, we prohibit over 140 ingredients in our supplements, including hydrogenated oils, high-fructose corn syrup and sweeteners such as sucralose, saccharin and aspartame.
+Just like for the food we sell in our stores, decades of research have gone into the list of ingredients we ban from dietary supplements.
 Here are a few examples of ingredients we’ve added to our list over the years:

 Sweeteners: Aspartame, Saccharin and More